MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-textual-summarization-edge.md

 ## Textual summarization on an edge device notes

-AVI Textual Summarization on Edge utilizes the [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/tree/main) model.
+Textual summarization on an edge device utilizes the [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/tree/main) model.
 The Phi-3.5 model has a context size of 128k and modest hardware requirements.
 There’s no charge for requests to change the model.

 ### Specifications